Engrava

 The memory database for AI agents.

-Graph memory, hybrid search, and a tamper-evident audit trail.
+Graph memory, hybrid search, and an optional tamper-evident journal.

 Engrava is different.